'The lecturers that we get to work alongside are so influential and full of enthusiasm for what they do...'

-‘Being the best teacher I can be, making a difference to people’s lives, and sharing my love of learning’ are Emily’s main goals as she establishes her primary teaching career.
+‘Being the best teacher I can be, making a difference to people’s lives, and sharing my love of learning’ are Emily’s main goals as she embarks on her teaching career.

 ‘I think that from a very young age I wanted to teach, but it wasn’t until I was a year out of high school when someone suggested it to me that I really thought about it.
 From then on in it was all or nothing!’
 Emily says.

-Emily has made the most of her time at UC, with one highlight being a trip to Japan which was arranged through the University.
+Emily has made the most of her time at UC, with one highlight being a trip to Japan.

-Emily grew up in Queenstown and chose to study at UC for two reasons: ‘Firstly, because it was different.
-Not many people from down home choose to go to Christchurch to study, so I thought “well, why not?”
-And secondly, from looking and researching into the different teaching degrees offered throughout the country, the one offered by UC really stood out.
+Emily grew up in Queenstown and chose to come to UC for her teaching studies for two reasons: ‘Firstly, because it was different.
+Not many people from down home choose to come to Christchurch to study, so I thought “well, why not?”
+And secondly, from looking and researching into the different teaching degrees offered throughout the country, the one offered here really stood out.

-‘The best part of the degree is the practical component.
+‘The best part of this degree is the practical component.
 Although it is very important to know and understand the theory, sometimes the links don’t get made until you see it in practice.

-‘I also think that all the lecturers that we got to work alongside are very influential and full of enthusiasm for what they do, and this really helped me to remain focused and motivated.
-Which, in turn, lead to enjoyment!
+‘I also think that all the lecturers that we get to work alongside are so influential and full of enthusiasm for what they do, and this really helped me to remain focused and motivated.
+Which, in turn, leads to enjoyment!

-‘I loved the community feel and all the extra things the Uni has to offer, such as the clubs and events.
-I also loved the grounds and location.
-Everyone is friendly and wants to be there, which is really nice.’
+‘I love the community feel and all the extra things the Uni has to offer, such as the clubs and events.
+I also love the grounds and location.
+Everyone is friendly and wants to be here which is really nice.’

 Before finishing her degree, Emily landed a job teaching year one students at Willowbank School in Botany Downs, Auckland.